gsdlab/ClaferChocoSoo/README.md

 * [Alexandr Murashkin](http://gsd.uwaterloo.ca/amurashk), MMath Candidate.
 Main developer.
 * [Jimmy Liang](http://gsd.uwaterloo.ca/jliang), MSc.
 Candidate.
 Ports to Java 1.7 and Choco3.

-Getting Clafer Tools
+Getting Binaries
 --------------------

 Binary distributions of the release 0.3.5 of Clafer Tools for Windows, Mac, and Linux, can be downloaded from [Clafer Tools - Binary Distributions](http://http://gsd.uwaterloo.ca/clafer-tools-binary-distributions).

-Clafer Wiki requires Haskell Platform and MinGW to run on Windows.
+The binary for this project is called `claferchocosoo-0.3.5-jar-with-dependencies.jar`.

-In case these binaries do not work on your particular machine configuration, the tools can be built from source code, as described below.
+In case this binary does not work on your particular machine configuration, it can be built from source code, as described further.

 Running
 -------------